dd86k/fwod/README.md

 fwod would play like [NetHack](https://en.wikipedia.org/wiki/NetHack), a roguelike, turn-based game (well it's instantaneous), dungeon crawling game.

-Reason I'm doing this is to expand my knowledge about C# even further and learn more about game development.
-In a way.
-Next might be with the UnityAPI, who knows?

-It's an open personal project, so no rushing here.

 You can always send me an email at devddstuff@gmail.com or open a ticket/issue.
 (I won't bite!)

 ### Notes